Home

 Blurry crowd at a patriotic event with American flags waving.

-Elimination of Strong Mayor Powers can lead to significant election reform.
-Consider the benefits of local governments managing their own affairs, allowing for more control that is closer to the level of voters.
+We want all of Ontario's municipalities to be strong, focused, 100% locally controlled corporations.
+Municipalities will control their own fate by controlling their own future.
+Consider the benefits of local governments managing their own affairs, allowing for more control that is closer to the people who use those services.
 This means that decisions made locally will not be overturned by the province or provincial tribunals, providing stability until the next local elections are held.
-Additionally, this approach can contribute to provincial debt reduction and promote sensible taxation, ensuring that local priorities are addressed effectively.
+This approach can contribute to a renewed sense of local control and accountability across Ontario.

 New Capital, New Flag, New Leadership